 A Brief History of the Training Program

 The doctoral internship program was first launched in 2003.
 The internship was established in order to provide intern level clinicians with a training experience that would help them grow both as clinicians and as professionals.
 The training staff at that time valued an integrative approach to treatment.
 This value has persisted throughout the evolution of the internship program.
 The program first became a member of APPIC in 2005.
 In 2010, the internship was accredited by the APA's CoA.
 After receiving accreditation, the internship expanded from two interns to three interns in 2010.
-In 2013, the internship was reaccredited by the APA and will be reviewed again in 2020.
+Following the most recent site visit in early 2020, the internship was reaccredited by the APA through 2030 for the maximum of 10 years!
 It is the Center's hope the internship program will continue the tradition of providing high quality training for emerging professionals that was originally established in the 2003.